-The Measure W Public Safety Tax Fund (Fund) of the City of Stockton (City) accounts for the Measure W Taxes collected and spent for police and fire purposes.
+The Measure W Public Safety Tax Fund (Fund) of the City of Stockton, California (the "City") accounts for the Measure W Taxes collected and spent for police and fire purposes.
 The Fund is included in the basic financial statements of the City.
 These financial schedules are intended to present only the revenues, expenditures and change in fund balance of the Fund of the City.
 It does not present fairly the financial position of the Fund or the City, nor the change in financial position of the City in conformity with accounting principles generally accepted in the United States of America.

-The accounting policies of the Fund conform to accounting principles generally accepted in the United States of America as they are applicable to governmental units.
-The Governmental Accounting Standards Board (GASB) is the standard setting body for establishing governmental accounting and financial reporting principles.
+The accounting policies of the Fund conform to generally accepted accounting principles in the United States of America as they are applicable to governmental units.
+The Governmental Accounting Standards Board (the "GASB") is the standard setting body for establishing governmental accounting and financial reporting principles.
 The more significant policies reflected in the financial schedules are summarized below.